Udit-Kumar-k/rps_js/README.md

-A ROCK PAPER SCISSORS GAME WITH THE COMPUTER first to reach 5 points wins.
+A ROCK PAPER SCISSORS GAME WITH THE COMPUTER, first to reach 5 points wins.